Ndut initiation rite: Structure

 The structure of a Serer girl's initiation is somewhat similar to the structure of a Serer boy's initiation.
 For a Serer girl, the njam surgery is performed by an elderly woman with her helpers.
 These elderly women have undergone the surgery themselves.
 One of the head of these women is called the njamkat.
 She is the one who will perform the operation (tattoo of the gums).
 The circumcision of Serer boys is also performed in a structured situation.
 It involves the circumciser and his helpers as well as a person who supervises the operation.
 This supervisor is the master of the circumcision ("kumax" in Serer).
 He is the eldest male in the community and must possess all the qualities of a good kumax, which include: generosity, supportive and patience.
 All the men involved in the rite of passage must have undergone the operation themselves.
 A boy and his age group are usually circumcised together, under the guidance of the selbe (the person who accompanies the children to be circumcised).
 They form a pact of brotherhood.

-The place
+Location

 The building where the circumcision takes place is called the ndut (nest).
 It is a temporary hut far away from the town or village.
 It is temporary because the hut must be set on fire just after the initiation.
 The burning of the ndut is symbolic.
 It represents that the sanctuary the initiates have been living in for the past three months, shut off from the outside world was only a dream, an artificial place that does not exist in real life.
 However, they can refer back to the dream and use what they have learned from the dream when faced with the dangers of real life.
 It is also taboo for a child to attend the same ndut where his father has received his circumcision.
 Upon arrival in this sacred place, the boys chant the names of the Pangool (singular: Fangol, Serer saints and ancestral spirits) :